Innervisions: Legacy

-Innervisions is considered by many fans, critics, and colleagues to be one of Stevie Wonder's finest works, and one of the greatest albums ever made.
+Innervisions continued to attract critical praise after its initial chart run.
 The Washington Post critic Geoffrey Himes called it an exemplary release of the progressive soul development from 1968 to 1973.
 The album has been regarded as completing his transition from the "Little Stevie Wonder" known for romantic ballads into a more musically mature, conscious, and grown-up artist.
 In his Rock & Roll Review: A Guide to Good Rock on CD (1991), Bill Shapiro wrote: "This recording represents the pinnacle of a very important artist's career, and of his physically blind, but nonetheless extraordinary humane vision. ...
 The feel is a little more jazz than funk, the result is simply glorious pop music – uplifting sound and message."

 The album has been included on many lists of the greatest albums of all time.
 It was voted number 143 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 In 2001, VH1 named the album the 31st-greatest album of all time, saying: "The whole message of this album seems to be caution – Wonder seems to be warning the black community to be aware of their own plight, strive for improvement, and take matters into their own hands.
 But this is all against the backdrop of the harsh social realities of America circa 1973, and nowhere does this conflict hit home more than in Wonder's magnum opus, 'Living for the City', a raw piece of modern blues on which Wonder played every instrument.
 The message of urban struggle resonates even more strongly now than it did thirty years ago, proving that the 'inner-visions' of this LP were visionary as well."

 In 2003, the album was ranked number 23 on Rolling Stone magazine's list of the 500 greatest albums of all time; it was number 24 on the 2012 version of the list, and number 34 on the 2020 edition.
 The magazine wrote on the occasion of the initial list:

 Stevie Wonder may be blind, but he reads the national landscape, particularly regarding black America, with penetrating insight on Innervisions, the peak of his 1972–73 run of albums–including Music of My Mind and Talking Book.
 Fusing social realism with spiritual idealism, Wonder brings expressive color and irresistible funk to his synth-based keyboards on "Too High" (a cautionary anti-drug song) and "Higher Ground" (which echoes Martin Luther King Jr.'s message of transcendence).
 The album's centerpiece is "Living for the City", a cinematic depiction of exploitation and injustice.

-The album was re-released in the UK on September 15, 2008, to coincide with Wonder's critically acclaimed autumn 2008 European tour.
+The album was re-released in the UK on September 15, 2008, to coincide with Wonder's autumn 2008 European tour.